diefenbach/django-lfs/docs/user/concepts/properties.rst

 The property value must be a float.

-Additional Data
-^^^^^^^^^^^^^^^

 Step Type
 *********

 The step type is used for :ref:`filtering <portlets_concepts_filter>`.
-You can choose from three different methods how the steps are created.
+It can be chose from three different methods how the steps are created.

 Automatic
     The filter steps are calculate automatically.
-LFS tries to calculate decent steps based on the existing values.
+The base are the entered values of all products of a category for this property.

-Fixed step
+Fixed steps
-    You need to enter a fixed step for the filter, e.g. 5.
-LFS will then generate the filter from the min to the max field with the provided step.
+    On base of the entered number LFS builds automatically all steps from the minimal to the maximum value of all entered values on the products of a category for this property.

 Manual steps
-    You need to enter every step.
-LFS will just display the steps you provide.
+    All steps, which are supposed to be displayed are entered manually.

 Validators
 **********